 since 1992.
 Tastes great!

-Consumers can take FREE magnesium rich water at the Free Spigot at the Adobe Springs, 24/7 except Sunday, at 19,000 Del Puerto Canyon Road, Patterson, CA 95363.
+Consumers can take FREE magnesium rich water at the Free Spigot located at Adobe Springs, 24 hours a day, 7 days a week, at 19,000 Del Puerto Canyon Road, Patterson, CA 95363.
 Free water may not be sold.
 There's a street light at the Free Spigot for night loading.